camunda-community-hub/camunda-8-connectors/README.md

 </div>

 A curated list of awesome [Camunda Platform 8 Connectors](https://docs.camunda.io/docs/components/integration-framework/introduction-to-connectors/) projects, driven by the community, partners, and Camundos.
+We are excited to empower our ecosystem to build connectivity, accelerating process orchestration with any system!

 ## Contents